-The X-TERRA has a list of settings (Sensitivity, Noise Cancel, Threshold, Volume, Tones and Ground Balance) that can be adjusted to customise it for your own personal preferences.

-Note: Ground Balance cannot be accessed via the menu key, even though it is in the menu list on the LCD.
+The X-Terra has a list of settings (sensitivity, volume, noise cancel and ground balance) that can be adjusted to customise it for your own personal preferences.
+(Note: Ground balance cannot be accessed via the menu key, even though it is in the menu list on the LCD.)